As managers, at some point we all encounter an employee who frustrates us and drains the life and energy out of the team.

 It’s also important to note that the problem between you and a poor performer is not just between the two of you.

 Your whole team sees it and they are watching and waiting to see what you will do about it.
 The longer you don’t act, the more you degrade your credibility and trust with the rest of your team, and maybe, even with your peers and boss.

 This is the least fun part of management, but I bring it up from time to time because upgrading low performers has such a big impact on the success of your business — not to mention your sanity.

 This was originally published on Patty Azzarello’s Business Leadership Blog.
-Her latest book is Rise: How to be Really Successful at Work and LIKE Your Life.
+Her latest book is Rise: Practical Steps for Advancing Your Career, Standing Out as a Leader, and Liking Your Life.